Skip to main content

 • Texas Manufacturing Outlook Survey

-Texas factory activity declined in February for the first time since May 2020, according to business executives responding to the Texas Manufacturing Outlook Survey.
+Texas factory activity weakened in March after stabilizing in February, according to business executives responding to the Texas Manufacturing Outlook Survey.

 • Texas Manufacturing Outlook Survey

-Growth in Texas factory activity slowed in January, according to business executives responding to the Texas Manufacturing Outlook Survey.
+Texas factory activity stabilized in February after contracting in January, according to business executives responding to the Texas Manufacturing Outlook Survey.

 • Texas Manufacturing Outlook Survey

-Growth in Texas factory activity resumed in December, according to business executives responding to the Texas Manufacturing Outlook Survey.
+Texas factory activity contracted in January after stabilizing in December, according to business executives responding to the Texas Manufacturing Outlook Survey.

-Growth in Texas factory activity receded in November, according to business executives responding to the Texas Manufacturing Outlook Survey.
+Texas factory activity stabilized in December after contracting in November, according to business executives responding to the Texas Manufacturing Outlook Survey.